e-hengirmen/metu-NTE-scraper/README.md

 ## Options
 Before running the code make sure you change the below variables inside `main.py` to neccessary values:
 * dept_code (contains department code to help find courses given to that department)(default value set for ceng change it to your department's code)
-* class_codes (contains departments that give NTE courses)(you can delete those that you dont want in your list)
+* class_codes (contains departments that give NTE courses)(you can delete the deprtment numbers that you do not want in your list)
 * semester (contains year and semester for example currently set to 20221 meaning 2022-2023 fall)(change according to current semester)

 ## Running the code